sparisi/tensorl/README.md

 * [Curiosity-driven exploration by self-supervised prediction](https://arxiv.org/abs/1705.05363) (ICM) is implemented for PPO.
 * [Prioritized experience replay](https://arxiv.org/abs/1511.05952) (PER) is implemented for DDPG.

-> All implementations are very basic, there is no reward/gradient clipping, hyperparameters tuning, decaying KL bound, batch normalization, standardization with running mean and std, ...
+> All implementations are very basic, there is no reward/gradient clipping, hyperparameters tuning, decaying KL/entropy coefficient, batch normalization, standardization with running mean and std, ...